DarrenOoi/ShelterBuddyProject/readme.md

 ## Assumptions:
 - Assume Species is a property and not a class
 - Assume case where Date of Birth = null and all Age fields = 0 (0 year 0 month 0 week) is valid
+- Assume that not all three of the Age fields are required for request to be valid when Date of Birth = null
+- Assume that leading and trailing whitespaces are allowed for Name and Species

 ## Requirements:

 1. Add "Species" to animal.